sjmcnic/CR-10-Mini-BigTreeTech-SKR-Mini-E3-3.0/README.md

 Configuration.h notes:

-#define HEATER_0_MAXTEMP 315°C. If not required or other temp required use desired Max temp +15°C to allow for 15°C overshoot
+#define HEATER_0_MAXTEMP 315

-Sets Hotend temp to 300
+Sets Hotend temp to 300°C. If not required or other temp required use desired Max temp +15°C to allow for 15°C overshoot

 #define Z_MIN_PROBE_USES_Z_MIN_ENDSTOP_PIN